mldangelo/personal-site/src/data/about.md

 - At 16, I participated in a foreign exchange program in Dortmund, Germany.
 Since then, I've gone back almost every year.

 - 14 - 17, I played a lot of video games.
-My favorites included Counter Strike Source, Command and Conquer 3, Halo 2, and Age of Empires II.
+My favorites included Counter-Strike Source, Command and Conquer 3, Halo 2, and Age of Empires II.

-- At 18, In the summer before college, my friends and I started playing [Muggle Quidditch](https://en.wikipedia.org/wiki/Quidditch_(sport)).
-We went on to start over 8 teams in the [International Quidditch Association](https://en.wikipedia.org/wiki/International_Quidditch_Association) including the [Buffalo Quidditch Society](https://www.facebook.com/buffaloquidditch/).
+- At 18, in the summer before college, my friends and I started playing [Muggle Quidditch](https://en.wikipedia.org/wiki/Quidditch_(sport)).
+We went on to start over 8 teams in the [International Quidditch Association](https://en.wikipedia.org/wiki/International_Quidditch_Association), including the [Buffalo Quidditch Society](https://www.facebook.com/buffaloquidditch/).
 At our height, we were ranked third in the IQA.
-Although I don't play anymore, you can still see pictures of me holding a broom while wearing a chess camp t-shirt on facebook.
+Although I don't play anymore, you can still see pictures of me holding a broom while wearing a chess camp t-shirt on Facebook.

 - At 19, I took my first graduate course and published my first academic paper.